studioml/studio/docs/artifacts.rst

 tagged as ``weights`` and copy existing data from storage into it (so that data can be read from that directory as well).
 The call ``fs_tracker.get_artifact('weights')`` will return the path to that directory.
-In both cases, --experiment flag is not mandatory, if you don't speco
+In both cases, ``--experiment`` flag is not mandatory; if you don’t specify a name, a random uuid will be generated.

 Re-using artifacts from other experiments
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~